 On The Rails

 For sexy thirty something widow Nikki, a freelance reporter, life is pretty much on track.
 She has some good friends, a great job, and no money worries.
 So what if her heart is a little bruised.
 When an assignment to cover a children?s charity do in London comes up she leaps at the chance to rub shoulders with a few celebrities.

 Beyond My Control: Why the Health and Social Care System Need Not Have Failed My Mother.

-With 33 years’ experience in health and social care, Suzan Collins was delivering training on best practice when she was first contacted with the news that her mother had broken her leg at her nursing home and been transferred to hospital.
+With 33 years? experience in health and social care, Suzan Collins was delivering training on best practice when she was first contacted with the news that her mother had broken her leg at her nursing home and been transferred to hospital.
 There followed a chain of ongoing bad practice and poor care.
 What had really happened?
 Who was responsible?
 How could they be called to account?
 How could this be prevented from happening again?
 What would you do in her place?
 Share her experience and what she learned that could help you and those you care for.
 FINALIST in the non-fiction category for the PEOPLE'S BOOK PRIZE 2014 and SHORTLISTED for Best Achievement Award.

 Workbooks for staff who work in the social care sector

 Supervision Skills has been devised to equip managers and senior staff with the knowledge and skills to provide supervision meetings in the workplace.
 This interactive, certificated, open learning workbook is filled with exercises and information on the responsibilities and skills of the supervisor, the aims and benefits of supervision, styles of supervision, learning skills, ways to reflect and much more.

 Sample forms/templates in the appendix can be used as a guide/provide a simple guide for practical application.